Image Courtesy of Shoreline, Washington Historical Museum

 The Coon Chicken Inn was a fried-chicken restaurant chain located in the Pacific Northwest from the late 1920s through the late 1940s.
 The chain was famous for its ubiquitous ‘Coon’ logo, a caricatured African-American male rooted in 19th century minstrel theatre and early 20th century advertising.
 The most prominent manifestation of the Coon caricature was the 12-foot high ‘Coon head’ that served as the entrance to each restaurant location.

 Maxon Lester Graham and his wife Adelaide founded the Coon Chicken Inn in Salt Lake City, Utah in 1925.
-The early success of this location prompted the opening of two additional chains in Portland and Seattle in the early 1930s.
-The patrons and employees of the Coon Chicken Inn chains were predominately white, though African-Americans were hired to work in the kitchen of the Salt Lake City branch.
+The early success of this location prompted the opening of two additional chains in Portland, Oregon and Seattle, Washington in the early 1930s.
+The patrons and employees of the Coon Chicken Inn chains were predominantly white, though African-Americans were hired to work in the kitchen of the Salt Lake City branch.

 Graham adopted the Coon caricature and created the ‘Coon head’ as a gimmick to attract customers in the emerging age of roadside restaurants, novelty architecture, and automobile convenience.
 Graham additionally promoted the chain through the distribution of postcards, newspaper advertisements, matchboxes, children’s fans, spare tire covers, and delivery cars, all of which prominently featured the Coon Chicken Inn logo.
 The Coon logo saturated the restaurants’ interiors as well.
 Plates, forks, menus, and placemats featured the caricature, as did menu items such as the ‘Baby Coon Special’ and the ‘Coon Fried Steak.’